Why Most Small Business Brands Look Cheap (And How to Fix It)

 A strong logo should:

-work in black and white
+work well in black and white

-feel balanced
+look balanced

-avoid unnecessary effects
+avoid extra effects

-Mistake #5: Inconsistent Social Media Branding
+Mistake 5: Inconsistent Social Media Branding

 The Psychology of Familiarity in Branding